Blog /

 Driver education requiredNo

-Tennessee uses a fixed window: 10 PM to 6 AM.
-No guessing about sunset times.
+Tennessee uses fixed hours for the night driving window: 10 PM to 6 AM.
+No need to look up sunset times.
 Any driving during that window counts toward your 10 night hours.

 Curfew restrictions

 Permit holders in Tennessee can’t drive between 10 PM and 6 AM.
-This is a hard rule, not a suggestion.
-Getting pulled over during curfew hours with a learner’s permit can mean a citation.
+This is enforced.
+Getting caught driving during restricted hours with a learner’s permit can mean a ticket and could push back your license date.

 How many supervised driving hours does Tennessee require?

-Tennessee requires 50 total supervised driving hours, with 10 of those at night.
+Tennessee requires 50 total supervised driving hours.
+10 must be at night and 40 during the day.

 What counts as night driving in Tennessee?

 Night driving in Tennessee is defined as 10 pm to 6 am.
-You’ll need 10 hours of night driving.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in Tennessee?